Notice of Pre-AIA or AIA Status

 Independent Claim 12 discloses the following additional elements:

-Data requesting system
+A data requesting system

 A secure database

-In particular, the processor, data requestion system, secure database, security key used to decrypt health data, and control program associated with a surgical instrument are recited at a high-level of generality such that it amounts to no more than mere instructions to implement an abstract idea by adding the words ‘apply it’ (or an equivalent) with the judicial exception.
+In particular, the processor, data requesting system, secure database, and the security key associated with the conditional consent and used to process health data are recited at a high-level of generality such that it amounts to no more than mere instructions to implement an abstract idea by adding the words ‘apply it’ (or an equivalent) with the judicial exception.
 Applicant’s specification at Paragraphs 52-59 discloses - The computer system 20063 may comprise a processor and a network interface 20100.
 The processor may be coupled to a communication module, storage, memory, non-volatile memory, and input/output (I/O) interface via a system bus.
 The system bus can be any of several types of bus structure(s) including the memory bus or memory controller, a peripheral bus or external bus, and/or a local bus using any variety of available bus architectures including, but not limited to, 9-bit bus, Industrial Standard Architecture (ISA), Micro-Charmel Architecture (MSA), Extended ISA (EISA), Intelligent Drive Electronics (IDE), VESA Local Bus (VLB), Peripheral Component Interconnect (PCI), USB, Advanced Graphics Port (AGP), Personal Computer Memory Card International Association bus (PCMCIA), Small Computer Systems Interface (SCSI), or any other proprietary bus.
 The processor may be any single-core or multicore processor such as those known under the trade name ARM Cortex by Texas Instruments.
 Para 131 further discloses, “the data request may be received from a data requesting system, such as local machine learning system(s) 53032, surgical control system(s) 53034, surgical instrument(s)/device(s) 53036, edge computing device(s) 53038, remote machine learning system(s) 53042, a cloud-based system in the enterprise cloud 53044 and/or a remote data storage 53046 shown in FIG. 8.”
 These citations further discloses broadly recited hardware elements that perform a routine function in an expected manner.

 Accordingly, these additional elements, when considered separately and as an ordered combination, do not integrate the abstract idea into a practical application because they do not impose any meaningful limits on practicing the abstract idea.
 Claim(s) 1 and 12 are directed to an abstract idea(s) without a practical application.
 (Step 2A-Prong 2: NO: the additional claimed elements are not integrated into a practical application).

-Accordingly, when considering the additional elements alone, and in combination, these additional element do not provide significantly more.
+Accordingly, when considering the additional elements alone, and in combination, these additional elements do not provide significantly more.
 As such the independent claims 1 and 12 are not patent eligible.
 (Step 2B: NO. The claims do not provide significantly more).

 Dependent Claims 2, 5, 8, 10, 13, 16, and 19-20 further define the abstract idea that is presented in the respective Independent Claims 1 and 12 and are further grouped as certain methods of organizing human activity and are abstract for the same reasons and basis as presented above.